Simulation-Software-Engineering/homepage/docs/course-content.md

 - Lecture and lab organization
 - What is research software engineering and what is special about it?
+- Why do we need research software engineering?

 ### Version Control